moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Acknowledgements

-The authors would like the thank the many authors of of the specifications referenced in {{priorart}} for their work:
+The authors would like to thank the many authors of the specifications referenced in {{priorart}} for their work:

 * Alan Frindell
 * Colin Perkins